Humility: Taoism

 Humility, in Taoism, is defined as a refusal to assert authority or a refusal to be first in anything.
 The act of daring, in itself, is a refusal of wisdom and a rush to enjoin circumstances before you are ready.
 Along with compassion and frugality, humility is one of the three treasures (virtues) in the possession of those who follow the Tao.

 The treasure of humility, in Chinese is a six-character phrase instead of a single word: 不敢為天下先 "not dare to be first/ahead in the world".
 Ellen Chen notes that:

 The third treasure, daring not be at the world's front, is the Taoist way to avoid premature death.
 To be at the world's front is to expose oneself, to render oneself vulnerable to the world's destructive forces, while to remain behind and to be humble is to allow oneself time to fully ripen and bear fruit.
 This is a treasure whose secret spring is the fear of losing one's life before one's time.
 This fear of death, out of a love for life, is indeed the key to Taoist wisdom.

-Furthermore, also according to the Tao Te Ching a wise person acts without claiming the results as his.
-He achieves his merit and does not rest (arrogantly) in it.
+Furthermore, also according to the Tao Te Ching, a wise person acts without claiming the results as his.
+He achieves his merit and does not rests (arrogantly) in it.
 He does not wish to display his superiority.

+Greek mythology

+In Greek mythology, Aidos, the goddess of shyness, shame, and humility, represented the quality that restrained human beings from wrong.

 Wicca

 In the numerous traditions of initiatory Wicca, called in the U.S.A.
-"British Traditional Wicca", four paired & balanced qualities are recommended in liturgical texts as having come from the Wiccan Goddess:
+"British Traditional Wicca", humility is one of the four paired & balanced qualities recommended in liturgical texts as having come from the Wiccan Goddess: